 by artists for artists

-Kindred Noir was founded by Jayla Trenyce Watkins, a Black woman and fine arts graduate driven to create space for Black creatives to fully explore and sustain their artistic voices.
+Kindred Noir is founded by Jayla Trenyce Watkins, a Black woman and fine artist driven to create space for Black creatives to fully explore and sustain their artistic voices.

 “Being the only Black woman in my major was a jarring and isolating experience, and I noticed that many other Black artists on campus were choosing more traditional career paths, prioritizing security over creative exploration.
 Pursuing the arts as a career is a privilege—not everyone has the opportunity to imagine a sustainable creative life—but it’s a privilege that all creators deserve.
 I wanted to hold space to help others move closer to realizing their creative identity.”